NoBrainerGames/nobrainergames.github.io/docs/blog/2019-01 - The Beginning.md

 It turned out that just before I moved to Australia, I had worked as a contractor in a research project to build human interfaces for virtual reality games.
 This experience gave me the idea that I wanted to write a game engine that would put virtual reality at the forefront of the game development process.

-And so I began work on implementing a prototype game engine.
+And so I began to work towards implementing a prototype game engine.
 Looking back, I'm not sure I knew exactly how hard it was going to be.